Underweight children aged 6 to 12

 Children aged 6 to 12 are still growing, which means they need the energy (calories) and nutrients that come from a varied and balanced diet.
 If your child is underweight, they may not be getting enough calories.

-If you're concerned that your child is underweight or not growing normally, see your GP.
+If you're concerned that your child is underweight or not growing normally, see a GP.
 Low weight can occur for a number of reasons.

 How can I tell if my child is underweight?